 There is also a step-by-step video guide on the Aphex Academy.

-We will answer what core elements a new Planner should understand (Planning Approach, Assets, and Users) and any actions you need to take to get things moving.
-For a deeper look, each section will also show where to find further resources.
+We will answer what core elements a new Admin should understand (Planning Approach, Assets, and Users) and any actions you need to take to get things moving.

 Top down or bottom up?

 A good thing to nail down in the beginning is the type of planning approach you want your Project to take.
 This quick video outlines the two approaches you can take along with each of their strengths:

 With a Top Down approach, as the Admin, you'll be in charge of Importing and Distributing work from the Master Schedule.
 You can run a dummy import and test out how to distribute activities to the Engineers with our example import file.

 If you're taking the Bottom Up approach, you'll be building your plan from scratch in Aphex.

 The first thing we recommend setting up is the Publication Routine - in simple terms, this is

 creating a weekly deadline for all plans to be updated by.
 Then, when the deadline passes each week, you can create the official weekly Published Version.

 Published Versions are read-only versions of the lookahead, which can then be shared and used as a baseline.